nurupo/ProjectTox-Qt-GUI/README.md

 Please note that development is very early on and the project is not ready to use yet.

+Development on the project has stopped due to not having enough time for it.

 ## Screenshots

 ![Hi There](http://i.imgur.com/UJFsjgD.png "Current master branch running on Windows 7")